 Pogba went on to prove all his doubters wrong at Turin, almost immediately breaking out as a star.
 He won several honours with Juve before making his return to Manchester after 4 seasons away.
 If United managed to keep him happy, they probably would not have had to shell out £89m to bring back one of their former players.

 1. Cristiano Ronaldo

 Yes!
-I know, Ronaldo left Manchester United on very good terms and the move was probably imminent given the forces that were at play during his transfer.
-But almost all United fans would like to imagine, what if the forward had stayed at Old Trafford?
+I know, Ronaldo has come back to Manchester United on very good terms and the move was probably imminent given the forces that were at play during his transfer.
+But almost all United fans would like to imagine, what if the forward had never left Old Trafford?

 Now, a five-time Ballon d’Or winner and one of the best players in the history of the sport, Ronaldo found his start in football and success at United.
 The Portuguese international won a Champions League and 3 Premier League titles under Ferguson, you know, before his world-record transfer to the Galacticos.